pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * In 2008 told to change the lives of India.
 All the lives
 * Given budget for just 3 people to do it.
+* First effort:

     * Decided to focus on the lives of Indian farmers.

         * 150m+ of them
         * Contribute 25% of India's GDP
         * Most live in poverty

     * Decided to solve the narrow problem:

         * **Problem**: To whom can they sell their produce to get the best price?
         * **Solution**: Send farmer's SMS text messages with the latest known data
         * **Quick Implementation**: Faked it with hand-texted SMS messages to farmers.
+        * HUGE success

+* They got 20+ projects done this way

+    * Team fought management death threats to stay alive
+    * Only survived because they were so small
+    * Yet increased the income of millions of farmers by 20%

 2. Leader has to implement organization settings to make it possible to change
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~